StanfordDataCompressionClass/notes/src/homeworks/HW1.md

 Feel free to look at different compressors in the `compressors/` folder, and the tests to get yourself familiar with them!

-6. We will be using `EE274_Fall23/HWs` branch of `SCL` for releasing HWs.
+6. We will be using `EE274_Fall25/HWs` branch of `SCL` for releasing HWs.
 Checkout to the branch for getting access to HW problem templates.
     ```sh
-    git checkout EE274_Fall23/HWs
+    git checkout EE274_Fall25/HWs
     ```
 You should see a `scl/HWs/HW1` folder containing template files for the rest of the assignment.
 Going ahead, we will refer to files relative to `scl` folder in your `stanford_compression_library` folder.
 For example, `HWs/HW1/hw1_p1.py` refers to the file `stanford_compression_library/scl/HWs/HW1/hw1_p1.py`.

 For more details about SCL and to get comfortable with it, we also created a SCL tutorial.
-You can find the SCL tutorial linked [here](today).
+You can find the SCL tutorial linked [here](https://stanforddatacompressionclass.github.io/notes/scl_tutorial/SCL_tutorial.html).

 ### 1. Probability and Coin Toss (*20 points*)
 Kedar is a big [Cricket](https://en.wikipedia.org/wiki/Cricket) fan.
 In cricket (like many other sports), there is a coin toss in the beginning to determine which team gets the first chance to bat.
 However, Kedar thinks that the coin being used is *biased* and lands as *Heads* (`H`) much more often than *tails* (`T`).
 Let the probability of the coin landing on `H` be $p$.